 Myth: There is a blood test to determine if someone has depression.

 Sometimes people make assumptions about depression that keep them from getting help or helping others.
-Depression is not simple, or a one size fits all.
-Help us get the word out and debunk the myths about depression.
-(Get in-depth, trusted depression information here.)
+Depression is not simple, or a one size fits all type of illness.
+Help us get the word out and debunk the myths about depression (get in-depth trusted depression information.)